drone/proposal/design/01-aws-runner.md

 - **proposal 1**: The configuration file mirrors the build file, with the same settings mentioned in `AWS specific configuration`.
   -  Each pool only has one instance type.
   -  There can be multiple pools.
-1 pool == 1 pipeline
+But a pool == a pipeline
   -  The pool name == name of the pipeline.
   -  You can specify the size of the pool.
   -  A pool can only be in one region.
-- **proposal 2**: The configuration file is simpler ???
+- **proposal 2**: simple configuration file, mirroring some of the build file.
+  -  Each pool only has one instance type.
+  -  There can be multiple pools.
+Different pipelines can use the same pool
+  -  You can specify the size of the pool.
+  -  A pool can only be in one region.
+  -  A pipeline can use a pool, or specify its own adhoc build

 #### How do we connect to systems